Welcome to PARKS: The International Journal of Protected Areas and Conservation

 We aim for each issue to include an editorial, around ten original peer reviewed papers, plus some non-peer reviewed articles including letters (a right of reply to previous papers) and book reviews.

 Peer reviewed papers will range from reviews and policy analyses, to relevant research, succinctly reported.
-Prospective authors are invited to check the author’s guidelines before submitting papers (see: www.iucn.org/parks); please also write to the editors if you want to check whether something is likely to be of interest.
+Prospective authors are invited to check the author’s guidelines before submitting papers (see: www.parksjournal.com/for-authors/); please also write to the editor if you want to check whether something is likely to be of interest.

-The journal stems from and is supported by the IUCN WCPA and peer reviewers are primarily drawn from amongst Commission experts.
-Please let us know if you would be willing to review draft papers.
-And please give us feedback on content, style and other issues: the journal will continue to develop in response to the needs of readers.
+The journal stems from and is supported by the IUCN WCPA and peer reviewers are primarily drawn from amongst Commission experts and academics in related fields.
+Please give us feedback on content, style and other aspects: the journal will continue to develop in response to the needs of readers.